A Variational Formulation of Accelerated Optimization on Riemannian Manifolds: Proof of Existence Theorems

 \section{Proof of Existence Theorems}

-\subsection{Convex and $\alpha$-Weakly-Quasi-Convex Cases}
+\subsection{Convex and Weakly-Quasi-Convex Cases}

-\begin{theorem} Suppose Assumption \ref{Assumption 1} is satisfied, and let $C, p >0$ and $v>1$ be given constants.
+\begin{theorem} Suppose Assumption~\ref{Assumption 1} is satisfied, and let $C, p >0$ and $v>1$ be given constants.
 Then the differential equation

 has a global solution $X:[0,\infty)\rightarrow \mathcal{Q}$ under the initial conditions $X(0)=x_0 \in \mathcal{Q}$ and $\dot{X}(0)=0.$ \proof{The proof is similar to that of Lemma 3 in \cite{alimisis2020}, which extended Theorem 1 in \cite{SuBoCa16} to the Riemannian setting.
-We first define a family of smoothed equation for which we then show existence of a solution for all time.
-After choosing an equicontinuous and uniformly bounded subfamily of smoothed solutions, we use the Arzela--Ascoli Theorem on the complete Riemannian manifold $\mathcal{Q}$ to obtain a subsequence converging uniformly, and argue that the limit of this subsequence is a solution of the original problem.
+We first define a family of smoothed equations for which we then show existence of a solution for all time.
+After choosing an equicontinuous and uniformly bounded subfamily of smoothed solutions, we use the Arzela--Ascoli Theorem on the complete Riemannian manifold $\mathcal{Q}$ to obtain a subsequence converging uniformly, and argue that the limit of this subsequence solves the original problem.
 When $p=2$, we recover the simpler case considered in Lemma 3 of \cite{alimisis2020}, so we assume $p \neq 2$ in this proof.
 Consider the following families of smoothed equations for $\delta>0$: